nbs2904/computer-vision/README.md

 #### Proximity Fitting

-Once the polynomial for the sliding windows has been calculated, a second polyomial is fitted to the white pixels within a certain `proximity` to the first polynomial.
+Once the polynomial for the sliding windows has been calculated, a second polynomial is fitted to the white pixels within a certain `proximity` to the first polynomial.

 In the example below the green line marks the first polynomial which was fitted using the sliding windows.
 The yellow borders demonstrate the close proximity of the first polynomial.
 The white pixels inside the yellow borders are used to calculate the second polynomial, which is displayed in red.